Top 10 best plug-in hybrid SUVs 2022

 The finest plug-in hybrid SUVs offer low running costs, enough electric range for daily use and excellent practicality.
 These are the best plug-in hybrid SUVs to buy in the UK right now

-Previously, if you wanted a big, luxurious SUV, you had to put up with high running costs in almost every case.
-Yet advances in plug-in hybrid (PHEV) technology over the last few years mean it’s now possible to drive a big SUV that can also be very efficient, depending on how you use it.
+Previously, if you wanted a large and/or luxurious SUV, you had to put up with high running costs in almost every case.
+Yet advances in plug-in hybrid (PHEV) technology over the last few years mean it’s now possible to drive an SUV that can also be very efficient, depending on how you use it.

 Plug-in hybrids combine a petrol or diesel engine under the bonnet, assisted by an electric motor, which is fed energy from a battery pack.
 You fill up with fuel as normal, but also charge up at home or from a charging point.
 If the battery runs out, you can use the engine to get home and recharge, ready for the next trip.